zalando/tech-radar/README.md

   entries: [
    {
       label: "Some Entry",
       quadrant: 3,                          // 0,1,2,3 (counting clockwise, starting from bottom right)
       ring: 2,                              // 0,1,2,3 (starting from inside)
       moved: -1,                            // -1 = moved out (triangle pointing down)
                                             //  0 = not moved (circle)
                                             //  1 = moved in  (triangle pointing up)
-      description: ""       // some text or HTML to show when a legend item is clicked" },
+      description: "Some Description"       // some text or HTML to show when a legend item is clicked },
     // ...
   ]